-(2) Average daily value based on monthly flow data FY 2011.
+(2) Average daily value based on monthly flow data for calendar year 2012.

-(3) Sewage capacity listed is facility design capacity.
-All facilities have NPDES permit discharges that match the design capacity, with the exception of Fountaintdale which is 0.2 MGD.
-Water capacity listed is an average daily design capacity; however, the Water Appropriation and Use Permit issued by the Maryland Department of the Environment may govern the actual available capacity that can be sold.
+(3) Wastewater capacity listed is facility design capacity.
+All facilities have NPDES permit discharges that match the design capacity, with the exception of Fountaindale which is 0.2 MGD.
+Water capacities are typically indicated as a maximum daily design capacity; however, the Water Appropriation and Use Permit issued by the Maryland Department of the Environment may govern the actual available capacity that can be sold.

-(4) No water/sewer capacity is sold for this facility as it provides wastewater treatment for the leachate from the Landfill.
+(4) No water/wastewater capacity is currently sold for this facility as it provides wastewater treatment for the leachate from the Landfill.
+It is expected to be removed from this list once the facility is connected to the Bush Creek Interceptor in August 2013.